se-edu/learningresources/contents/java/Java.md

 ### The Basics of Reflections

-Before getting started with reflections in Java, it is important to realise that classes itself is an object.
+Before getting started with reflections in Java, it is important to realise that classes themselves is an object.
 Every unique `Object` is assigned an immutable `Class` object by the JVM.
 This immutable `Class` object is fundamentally different from *instances* of a class.
 The class object itself holds information about its name, the package it resides in and other important information while an instance of a class holds the instanced values and methods as defined